 After that we went back to our room and picked up our bags.
 We were not taking the Genting Skyway to go down but someone was going to pick us up from outside the lobby of the hotel.
 We waited and waited and then finally after more than one hour a driver came to collect us.
 We got into the minivan and met a couple from Mumbai who were also on vacation there.
 They were also going to be in Kuala Lumpur so we all discussed things to do and places to see there.

 We stepped out for a quick lunch.
 We found this small restaurant very close to our hotel called Hamid’s, which served excellent Roti Canai and Daal.
 We relaxed in the room that afternoon and then I went for a quick swim in the pool which was nice and refreshing.
-In the evening we had decided to meet one of our friends (who’s working in Kuala Lumpur) at KLCC.
+In the evening we had decided to meet one of our friends (who was working in Kuala Lumpur) at KLCC.
 We went to the Sultan Ismail LRT station which was a short walk away from our hotel on the Ampang Line.
 We took the train to Masjid Jamek and then took the Kelana Jaya Line to KLCC.
 The trains here were great, even better in some ways than the MTA and PATH trains in the New York Metro area.
 We got off the train and took the exit which directly took us inside Suria KLCC which was a huge mall.

 ποΈ Hotel Grand Continental